 Snover’s December 21st spotlight hour is slightly more useful, as Mega Abomasnow’s Ice-type mega-ness means extra ice candies from catches while active.
 Given the season, that’s a good bonus to have, though a bit late if the Dragonspiral Tower event is heavy on Dragon-type raids where it’d be useful.
 It’s also late for the December 16th-31st holiday event.
 The only details on the event are ice-type pokemon spawning, event Field Research quests, winter-themed avatar clothing, and “a bonanza of bonuses.”
 While Niantic’s had a rough year as a company in terms of understanding its players and their safety needs during this extended pandemic, they have given some generous bonuses from time to time.
 We’ll have to wait and see how the rest of the month and its announcements pay off.

 12/8 Update: The Powered Up Pokestop feature, which we’ve mentioned before, is now live.
-Just like before, certain communities aren’t excited for this.
-While the distnace-nerf aspect didn’t go live, players are unhappy about being asked to do work that would normally be paid for minor bonuses, the “best” thus far being a new spawn every hour or so.
+Just like before, certain communities aren’t excited about this.
+While the distance-nerf aspect didn’t go live, players are unhappy about being asked to do work that would normally be paid for minor bonuses, the “best” thus far being a new spawn every hour or so.
 Players who wish to try the feature but not provide Niantic with data may scan their hand or protest signs, though the help center article mentions that recorded data goes to Niantic and not public reviewers.

 Massively OP’s Andrew Ross is an admitted Pokemon geek and expert ARG-watcher.
 Nobody knows Niantic and Nintendo like he does!
 His Massively on the Go column covers Pokemon Go as well as other mobile MMOs and augmented reality titles!